skmin-lab/unixmd/docs/source/quick_start.rst

 - SHSTATE

-This file shows the running state at each time step.
+This file shows the running state at each MD step.

 .. code-block:: bash